The Professional Negligence Law Review: Switzerland

-The most notable developments in 2019 have been the development of the legislation applicable to the provision of financial services (see Section II.iii).
-The law applicable to limitation and prescription has also been amended, and the new rules entered into effect on 1 January 2020.
-These amendments will not, however, have a major impact on professional liability.
+The most notable development in 2020 has been the further development of the legislation applicable to the provision of financial services (see Section II.iii).
+The law applicable to limitation and prescription has also been amended, and the new rules entered into effect on 1 January 2020; however, they are not expected to have a major impact on professional liability.

 Outlook and future developments

-The Swiss Federal Supreme Court has tended to impose higher standards of care and also to standardise the requirements for certain industries over the past years, and is expected to continue to do so.47 Also, professionals in various industries have been organising themselves in professional associations and will continue to do so.
-These will, on their part, further develop professional standards which will become the standard in the respective industries and, therefore, a benchmark that will be taken into account by the courts.
-In general, it is to be expected that the standard of care within the service industry will continue to become stricter over the following years.
+The Swiss Federal Supreme Court has tended to impose higher standards of care and also to standardise the requirements for certain industries over the past years, and is expected to continue to do so.48 Also, professionals in various industries have been organising themselves in professional associations and will continue to do so.
+These will, for their part, further develop professional standards that will become the standard in their respective industries and, therefore, a benchmark that will be taken into account by the courts.
+In general, it is to be expected that the standard of care within the service industry will continue to become stricter over the coming years.

 2 Fellmann, Walter and Kottmann, Andrea: Swiss Liability Law, Volume I, General Section as well as liability for fault and personality infringements, ordinary causal liability of the CO, CC and Product Liability Act (Berne 2012), Paragraph 10.